CQCL/hugr/fuzz/README.md

 The fuzzing process will be terminated once a crash is detected, and the offending input will be saved to the `artifacts/<target>` directory.
 You can reproduce the crash by doing:
 `cargo fuzz run fuzz_structure artifacts/<target>/crash-XXXXXX`

+If you want to keep the fuzzing process, even after a crash has been detected, you can provide the options `-fork=1` and `-ignore_crashes=1`.

 ## Providing options to `libFuzzer`